 When I finished that, the colors looked so harsh and “flat”.
-They had no depth or dimension to them, and real tiles are seldom one perfectly solid color.
-So I did some dry brushing of all of the colors onto all of the tiles using a 2″ paint brush*.
+They had no depth or dimension to them, and real ceramic and porcelain tiles are seldom one perfectly solid color.
+So I did some dry brushing of all of the colors onto all of the tiles using a 2″ paint brush.
 I was amazed at the difference it made!
 It gave the tiles depth and color variation, and also softened the colors and made them blend beautifully.

 I’m not sure if you can tell from this picture (since I took it well after the sun went down, and I was working by the light of my front porch light), but I’m hoping you can see the effect of the dry-brushing.
 It made a very subtle difference, but enough to make me go from really not liking it at all, to absolutely loving it.

-Then I sprayed about four coats of this stuff onto the frame…
+Then I sprayed about four coats of Rust-Oleum Triple Thick Glaze…

 I really love how it turned out, and it looks amazing with my yellow vanity, next to the dark teal wall.
 I’ll show it to you as soon as I can.